edneide/house_rocket_insight_project/README.md

 Summer | 540,114.84
 Winter | 521,194.66

+**Translation for business**: Houses are cheaper in the winter, on average, but the difference on the average price when compared to the other seasons are not so big.

 ## H9: In the summer the profit from sale is 35% bigger than the winter season.

 **Conclusion**: FALSE.
 The profit is only 5.82% bigger in the Summer than in the Winter.

 **Season** | **Profit**
 ---------- | ---------
 Fall	  | 69,685.62
 Spring	| 73,085.28
 Summer	| 71,852.68
 Winter	| 67,900.18

+**Translation for business**: From the table above we see that the biggest profit occurs in the Spring, and this season may be the best to sell the houses.

 ## H10:  Houses with waterfront has an area 25% bigger than the houses without waterfront.

 **Conclusion**: FALSE.
-The total area of waterfront properties are 68.82% bigger than the area of not waterfron ones.
+The total area of waterfront properties are 68.82% bigger than the area of not waterfront ones.

+**Translation for business**: If you want houses with bigger areas, waterfront houses are definetely a good choice.

 # Conclusion